Introduction

 Curtains

-- Examine the folds: Carefully check the top and bottom seams and folds of the curtains, using your hands to feel for any unusual bumps that might indicate bed bugs.
+- Examine the folds: Carefully look at the top and bottom seams and folds of the curtains.
+Use your hands to feel for any unusual bumps that might mean bed bugs are hiding there.

 Wall Hangings

-- Behind pictures and mirrors: Remove wall hangings if possible to inspect the back and the wall behind them.
-Bed bugs can hide in the smallest spaces between the hanging and the wall.
+- Behind pictures and mirrors: If you can, take down wall hangings to check the back and the wall behind them.
+Bed bugs can squeeze into the tiny spaces between the hanging and the wall.

 Examining Electrical Outlets and Cracks